N0stack/mike/README.md

 # mike

-Mike is calico, one of cat apecies, in Japanese.
+Mike is calico cat called in Japanese.

 This component is debeloped for n0stack networking.
 All packets are processed by OpenFlow with Ryu SDN.